MolCellBiol-tsukuba/DeMemSeg-train/README.md

 1.  **Prepare Input Images**:
     * Place your 2D MIP fluorescence images of yeast cells (e.g., TIFF files) into a designated input directory.
 For demonstration, sample images are provided in `demo_images/` (or specify actual path).
-    * The current pipeline is optimized for images with characteristics similar to those described below (see "Microscopy Image Specifications").
+    * Ensure your inputs satisfy the requirements in "Input Image Format" and, for best performance, align with the conditions in "Microscopy Image Specifications."

 2.  **Configure Parameters in the Main Notebook**:
     * Start a Jupyter Notebook server from within the Docker container's terminal (if not already started):